Baiheng0330/Offset_Participants/README.md

 - [ ] Enterprise partnerships
 - [ ] Carbon credit marketplace

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-For support and questions:
-- Create an issue on GitHub
-- Join our Discord community
-- Email: support@greenchain.com

 ## 🙏 Acknowledgments

 - OpenZeppelin for secure contract libraries